mattrussi/gitlab-com-runbooks/docs/ci-runners/README.md

 * **Shared Runners**: Provided by GitLab as a service for all public and private repositories.
 * **Self-Managed Runners**: Users or organizations host their own runners on private infrastructure for additional control.

+#### 3. **Group Runners**

+These runners are shared across all projects within a specific GitLab group, providing:

+* Balanced resource sharing within teams
+* Centralized runner management at the group level
+* Cost optimization for group-wide CI/CD operations

 **Comparison of Internal vs. External Runners:**

 | Feature               | Internal Runners                         | External Runners                 |